 - The competencies will be assessed both off and on the job.
 All units of competency have a theory based component, which students will work through.
 This will be combined with "on the job" practical component.

 This course is for students who have either completed CHC30113 Certificate III in Early Childhood Education and Care or CHC30121 Certificate III in Early Childhood Education and Care, and are currently employed and working within the early childhood sector.
 A minimum of 18 years of age.

 Whilst Child Care Services Training qualifications are open access, to ensure the success of an individual, CCCT's facilitators recommend that students have completed a minimum of year 10 and that their literacy and numeracy skills be at basic adult learning level.

 Child Care Services Training uses a Language Literacy and Numeracy Tool, designed to identify individual students support requirements.

 If a student does not meet the minimum requirements, our facilitators will recommend an introductory pre-vocational course to assist with literacy and numeracy skills.

-Student Course Fees / Incidental costs
+Fee for Service Student Course Fees / Incidental costs